 Research

-My most recent research topic is to develop provable safety guarantees in Reinforcement Learning (RL).
-More specifically, I have been looking at enforcing hard constraints with a learned policy in closed-loop with a black-box environment.
+In this work I developed provable safety guarantees in Reinforcement Learning (RL).
+More specifically, I enforce hard constraints on a learned policy in closed-loop with a black-box environment.
 In this blog post I discuss how most of the safe RL literature cannot guarantee such constraint respect.
 Based on this observation, I devised POLICEd RL to solve this issue.

 The main idea for POLICEd RL is to make the policy repulsive in the state-space region surrounding the constraint.
 This repulsive buffer will then push trajectories away from the constraint and guarantee its satisfaction.
 The policy learns to be repulsive as it receives penalties for each constraint violation during training.
 My key insight is to use the POLICE algorithm to make the policy affine in this buffer, which then allows to verify its repulsive character by only evaluating the policy at the vertices of the buffer.
 This discrete and small number of evaluations to guarantee safety contrasts with the typical approach of learning a safety certificate that needs to be evaluated everywhere on the state space to check if this learned certificate verifies the analytical safety conditions.

 We illustrate POLICEd RL below on a simple 2D system and show that safety is guaranteed at the end of training.
 Without the affine policy, TD3 requires several orders of magnitude more training episodes to learn a policy pointing away from the constraint line on its whole length.
-For more details the POLICEd RL paper is accessible here.
+For more details, checkout the paper and the website.

 The POLICEd policy is affine in the buffer region (green) and learns to push trajectories away from the constraint.
 The black-box dynamics are 2D and continuous, the RL algorithm is TD3.